 While they’re mostly harmless, it’s important to keep a close eye on your freckles in the way you would any other mark on your skin.
 "While freckles do not represent an underlying disease and can get darker even with small amounts of UV light exposure, it’s important to notice if your freckles are getting darker," Zeichner says.
 "This tells you that you’re getting a good amount of sun exposure and should remind you to wear your sunscreen."

-Barr adds that while freckles themselves don’t signal skin cancer, research has shown that the more freckles people have, the more likely they are to develop skin cancer later in life.
+Barr adds that while freckles themselves don’t signal skin cancer, the more freckles people have, the more likely they are to develop skin cancer later in life.
 “Individuals with a high density of freckles were found to have a greater risk for developing melanoma than those without freckles,” she explained.
 In other words, if you’re freckle-prone, don’t get yourself too worked up over it—just make sure you’re visiting your dermatologist regularly and keep a close eye on any changes to your freckles that might be a sign of a problem.

 Take appropriate safety measures.